Last updated 03/27/2022

 Minnesota’s Medical Assistance program reimburses live video for fee-for-service programs.

-To be eligible for reimbursement, providers must self-attest that they meet the conditions of the MHCP telehealth policy by completing the Provider Assurance Statement for Telemedicine form.
+Providers must self-attest that they meet all of the conditions of the MHCP telehealth policy by completing and submitting the Telehealth Provider Assurance Statement (DHS-6806) (PDF) to be eligible for reimbursement.

 ELIGIBLE SERVICES/SPECIALTIES